Lucie Campbell: Early life and education

-Lucie Eddie Campbell, the youngest of nine children, was born to Burrell and Isabella (Wilkerson) Campbell in Duck Hill, Mississippi.
-Burrell Campbell worked for the Mississippi Central Railroad (later purchased by the Illinois Central Railroad), and Isabella worked as a cook.
-Shortly after Lucie's birth, Burrell Campbell was killed in a train accident.
-Being the sole provider for and caretaker of her nine children, Isabella moved to Memphis, Tennessee.
+Lucie Eddie Campbell, the youngest of eleven children, was born to Burrell and Isabella (Wilkerson) Campbell in Duck Hill, Mississippi, US on April 30, 1885.
+Her father worked for the Mississippi Central Railroad (later purchased by the Illinois Central Railroad), and she was born in the caboose of a train.
+Isabella worked as a cook and both parents were former slaves.
+Less than two years after Lucie's birth, Burrell was killed in a train accident; Isabella moved the family to Memphis, Tennessee.